Updates and Errors, The Tech Contracts Handbook

 Subchapter II.J.8 (“Limited Data Terms”), pp. 140-141

 The GDPR definition of “processor” has been clarified since publication of TCH3.
-It is no longer possible for a vendor with access to customer data to avoid processor status on the grounds that it doesn’t literally host that data (a ridiculous outcome, IMHO).
-So the clause box on page 140, which asserts that such a provider isn’t a processor, no longer works.
-We posted a replacement version of that clause some time ago in our clause library, and you should use that instead.
+It’s no longer possible for a vendor with access to customer data to avoid processor status on the grounds that it doesn’t host that data (a ridiculous outcome, IMHO).
+So the clause box on page 140 no longer works, since it asserts that such a provider isn’t a processor.
+We posted a replacement clause some time ago in our clause library, and you should use that instead.

 Chapter II.K (“Warranties”), pp. 143-144